npat-efault/crc16/README.md

 [hash/crc64](https://golang.org/pkg/hash/crc64/) packages.

 Package crc16 supports CRC calculation in all possible configurations:
-Polynomial, bit-order, byte-order, initial-value, and final value can all be selected.
-Predefined configurations are supplied for the most common uses (e.g. PPP, X25, Modbus, ...).
+Polynomial, bit-order, byte-order, initial value, and final value can all be selected.
+Predefined configurations are supplied for the most common uses (e.g. PPP, X25, Modbus, etc).

 (See [also](http://npat-efault.github.io/programming/2015/09/15/CRC-stuff.html))